 Long Term Incentive Plan.
-We adopted our Long Term Incentive Plan (the "LTIP") on March 27, 2007, and the stockholders approved the LTIP on May 2, 2007.
+We adopted our Long Term Incentive Plan (the "LTIP") in March 2007, and the stockholders approved the LTIP in May of that same year.
 The purposes of the LTIP are to attract and retain the best available personnel for positions of substantial responsibility, to provide additional incentives to our employees and consultants, and to promote the success of our business.
 The LTIP provides for grants of (a) incentive stock options qualified as such under U.S. federal income tax laws, (b) stock options that do not qualify as incentive stock options, (c) stock appreciation rights (or SARs), (d) restricted stock awards, (e) restricted stock units, or (f) any combination of such awards.